 \section{Proof of the main theorems}

+In this section we prove Theorems \ref{thmainfield}, \ref{thmainfield2} and \ref{thmainfieldS} in the case where the characteristic of $F$ is not $2$ when $n=2$.
+In Theorem \ref{thmainfieldS}, we also assume that $S$ contains all the places above $2$ when $n=2$.
+In the next section, we handle the case of quadratic extensions in any characteristic and any $S$ using a different representation.

-We are now ready to prove Theorem~\ref{thmainfieldS}.
+We prove Theorem~\ref{thmainfieldS} first.
 Let $\Sigma=(\Sigma_\fP)$ be an acceptable collection of local specifications.
-For every $S$-specification $\sigma$ allowed in $\Sigma$, let $\Sigma(\sigma)$ denote the subset of $\Sigma$ where the local specifications at places of $S$ is given by $\sigma$.
-Summing up \eqref{eq:VtoGtotau} over all the $\beta$, using the decomposition and the fact that the Tamagawa number of $G$ is $1$, we obtain
+For every $S$-specification $\sigma$ allowed in $\Sigma$, let $\Sigma(\sigma)$ denote the subset of $\Sigma$ where the local specifications at places of $S$ are given by $\sigma$.
+Summing up \eqref{eq:VtoGtotau} over all the $\beta$, using the formula and the fact that the Tamagawa number of $G$ is $1$, we obtain

 Adding up the $S$-specifications $\sigma$ then gives the desired equation \eqref{eq:combinedcount2}.

 Finally we prove Theorem~\ref{thmainfield2}.
 Let $\Sigma=(\Sigma_\fP)$ be an acceptable collection of local specifications.
 Let $S$ be any nonempty finite set of places containing $M_\infty$ and when $n=2$ and $F$ is a number field, all the places above $2$.
 Fix any $S$-specification $\sigma=(L_\fP)_{\fP\in S}$ allowed in $\Sigma$.
 Define